ontodev/robot/docs/export.md

 	* `CURIE`: creates a "CURIE" column based on the short form of the unique identifier
 	* `LABEL`: creates a "Label" column based on `rdfs:label`
 	* `SubClass Of`: creates a "SubClass Of" column based on `rdfs:subClassOf`
+	* `SubClasses`: creates a "SubClasses" column based on direct children of a class
 	* `Eqivalent Class`: creates an "Equivalent Classes" column based on `owl:equivalentClass`
 	* `SubProperty Of`: creates a "SubProperty Of" column based on `rdfs:subPropertyOf`
 	* `Equivalent Property`: creates an "Equivalent Properties" column based on `owl:equivalentProperty`